 At Hardbacon, we know your time is too valuable to spend a day comparing deals, so our team of financial geeks have done it for you.
 Here are our recommendations for the best chequing accounts in Canada in the following categories:

 - Student accounts

 Note that the details of the following offers are valid as of the publication date of this article and are subject to change.
 For up-to-date information at all times, consult the Hardbacon chequing account comparison tool.

 Need some advice?
 If you want a little help to make your choice, we’ve put together a handy guide about things to consider when shopping at a financial institution for your day-to-day banking.

 You can find it at the bottom of this page, just after the list.
 You can also consult our article “How to choose a chequing account in Canada”.

 Why do we love it?
 We like it for its complete peace of mind.
 Total account holders are entitled to an unlimited number of online and over the counter transactions.
-Moreover, with nearly 1000 ATMs across Canada and more than 400 branches in Quebec, New Brunswick and Ontario, you will have no difficulty obtaining in-person service whether you are at home, at work or on a road trip.
+Moreover, with nearly 1,000 automatic teller machines (ATMs) across Canada and more than 400 branches in Quebec, New Brunswick and Ontario, you will have no difficulty obtaining in-person service whether you are at home, at work or on a road trip.

 Who’s it for?
-At nearly $300 a year, this account is ideal for those willing to pay more so they don’t have to worry, like self-employed workers who must manage multiple payables and receivables through their chequing accounts.
+Anyone who can keep $6,000 in their account at all times.
+You get unlimited Interac and Cirrus transactions.
+Plus you have access to legal and estate professional.
 Since this banking package provides free overdraft protection and a built-in line of credit, approval for The Total is subject to a credit review.